 The annual budget for Ross Township begins on January 1st and runs through December 31st of each year.
-The fiscal year begins on January 1st with revenue estimated from the State-required adoption of the June Tax Budget.
+The fiscal year begins on January 1st with revenue estimated from the State-required adoption in June of each year of the Tax Budget .
 The Tax Budget is an estimate of income and expenditures projected through the next fiscal year (18 months from the date of acceptance of the Tax Budget).

-In January, the Board of Trustees holds a special meeting called the “Annual Budget Hearing”.
-During that hearing, each department presents it operation budget for the current year to the Board for approval.
+In November, the Board of Trustees holds a special meeting called the “Annual Budget Hearing”.
+During that hearing, each department presents it operational budget for the next year to the Board for approval.
 Within each department’s budget request are estimates for:

-Revenue: The estimated income from all sources plus the amount of revenue carried over from the previous fiscal year provides the Subtotal Revenue.
-Purchases encumbered from the previous fiscal year are subtracted from the Subtotal Revenue to produce the Total Estimated Revenue for the current fiscal year.
+Revenue: The estimated income from all sources plus the amount of revenue carried over from the current fiscal year provides the Subtotal Revenue.
+Purchases encumbered from the current fiscal year are subtracted from the Subtotal Revenue to produce the Total Estimated Revenue for the upcoming fiscal year.

-Expenditures: The estimate expenses of the department for the current fiscal year.
+Expenditures: The estimated expenses of the department for the next fiscal year.

 Fund Balances: The Estimated Revenue minus the Estimated Expenditures.